250 Grams: How Many Pounds? A complete walkthrough to Weight Conversion

 -

 Converting Larger Quantities: The same formula applies when converting larger quantities of grams to pounds.
-For example, to convert 500 grams to pounds, you would simply divide 500 by 453.592.
+Here's one way to look at it: to convert 500 grams to pounds, you would simply divide 500 by 453.592.

 -